-NOTE: Any exception to the policy shown above must be approved by the Department Chair.
+Any exception to this policy must be approved by the Department Chair.

-7.13.1 Rules for Attendance:
+Rules for Attendance

 - a.
 A student will be marked absent but may be allowed into the classroom if: - (1) The student is more than 10 minutes late from the start of the class for the first class period of the day - (2) More than five minutes late from the beginning of class for all other class periods - b.
-A student who arrives after the start of a class but within the time limits shown above will be permitted to attend the class but marked as absent if such tardiness continues beyond three occasions. - c.
+A student who arrives after the start of a class but within the time limits shown above will be permitted to attend the class but marked as absent if such tardiness continues beyond three occasions.

+- c.
 Those students who remain absent on the pretext of attending rehearsals for College or intercollegiate programs, etc., will be marked absent unless they obtain written permission from the appropriate faculty member or student services counselor. - d.
 Leaving the classroom to answer telephone calls is not allowed. - e.
 Under extraordinary circumstances where a student's attendance falls below 80% but not less than 70%, they may be permitted to take part in final examinations with permission from the Department Chair.
-An administrative fee of AED 30 will be charged for this purpose.
+An administrative fee of AED 30 will be charged for this purpose. - f.

-f.
 Department Chairs and faculty members must ensure compliance with the above rules by managing daily attendance records and through other checks or monitoring procedures.

-7.14 Assessment and Evaluation
+7.13 Assessment and Evaluation

-Student performance will be assessed continuously through coursework assignments, seminars, tests, quizzes, case studies, and examinations.
-The value of continuous assessment components for each course vary and are listed on each course syllabus.
-At the end of each semester, comprehensive final examinations are held for each course and normally count toward 40% of the final grade.
-Failure to complete a final examination without authorization will result in a grade of F. Students who fail a course must re-register and pay the appropriate fees.

-7.15 Examination By-Laws

 - a.
+Student performance will be assessed continuously through coursework, assignments, seminars, tests, guizzes, case studies, and examinations. - b.
+The continuous assessment components for each course will count toward 60-70% of the marks. - c.
+The end-of-semester final examination will count for the remaining 30-40% of the marks. - d.
+Failure to complete a final examination without authorization results in a grade of F. Students who fail a course must re-register and pay the appropriate fees.

+7.14 Examination Policy

+- a.
 The final examination period shall consist of six scheduled days during the 16th week of the fall or spring semester, or the last three days of the summer semester. - b.
-For courses classified as directed-study, student teaching, industrial experience, or research, the examination period is determined by each department. - c.
-The period for each final examination is a maximum of two hours. - d.
-No student shall be required to take more than two final examinations on one day.
-Students scheduled for more than two examinations in one calendar day are entitled to reschedule any examination after coordinating with the appropriate faculty member.
-The rescheduled exam must be completed during the final examination period. - e.
-No tests or examinations of any kind can be given on any of the seven calendar days preceding the first day of final examinations, except for laboratory examinations.
+The period for each final examination is a maximum of two hours. - c.
+No student is required to take more than two final examinations in one day.
+Students initially scheduled for more than two examinations in one calendar day are entitled to reschedule any examination after coordinating with the Registrar and course instructor.
+The rescheduled examination must be completed during the final examination period. - d.
+No tests or examinations can be given on any of the seven calendar days before the first day of final examinations, except for laboratory examinations.